 Do you get three square meals a day?
 Not everyone can fill their plate—and “food insecurity” is one way of describing that challenge.

-According to the US Department of Agriculture, food insecurity refers to the economic and social conditions that limit access to adequate food.
+According to the US Department of Agriculture, food insecurity is the economic and social conditions that limit access to adequate food.
 People who face food insecurity do not generally have sufficient resources to access food on a regular basis to sustain a healthy lifestyle—so they might eat lower-quality foods or skip meals entirely.

 Food insecurity affects people around the globe: Asia, Europe, North America, Africa, and beyond.
 According to the UN Food and Agriculture Organization (FAO), upward of 2.3 billion people worldwide lacked access to adequate food in 2020.